nuxeo/nuxeo-bench-site/content/11b-documents.md

 <img src="/images/11b/06-steps-by-steps.png" alt="Step by step increasing volume" width="800px">

-#### Phase 2 & Volumize and Test
+#### Phase 2: Volumize and Test

-Because of our time constraints, we could not afford to do the same step by step approach.
+Because of our time constraints, we could not afford to do the same step by step approach as in Phase 1.

 So, we relied on what we learned during Phase 1 to define:

 - how to split the data in multiple repositories
 - what kind of hardware to use for each repository
 - how to index data for each repository

 So, unlike Phase 1, the Phase 2 benchmark contains fewer steps:

 - generate all the data
 - import and index 11B documents
 - test
 - scale down & re-test

 We wanted this benchmark to be a learning experience, so we also used the long import process to test different import strategies:

 - optimize data partitioning in Kafka to speed up the import
 - leverage MongoDB Read Preferences to increase throughput when reindexing
 - integrate indexing as part of the bulk import process
 - ...

 It may seem obvious, but 11 Billion documents is a lot, so we need to be careful with the import throughput.
-This is the reason why we choose to leverage cloud elasticity and define 2 different architectures:
+This is the reason why we choose to leverage cloud elasticity and define two different architectures:

-- one import architecture
-  - using enough hardware to be sure we can import 11B documents in a reasonable time
+1. Import architecture: using enough hardware to be sure we can import 11B documents in a reasonable time
-- one standard operation architecture
-  - reduce the hardware cost by scaling down to a "good enough" infrastructure
+2. Standard operation architecture: reduce the hardware cost by scaling down to a "good enough" infrastructure

 ---

 ## Content Generation and Fileplan Strategies

-This chapter focuses on how we generated the 10B documents and how we stored them in Nuxeo repositories.
+**This chapter focuses on how we generated the 10B documents and how we stored them in Nuxeo repositories.**

 ### Why Realistic Data Does Matter

 To tests a 10B documents repository, we need to have 10B documents that are:

-- different from each other
+- different from each other:
   - otherwise, indexing is not realistic
   - caches and low-level optimization will skew the results
 - valid
 - pdf, Docx, and images need to all be valid so that we can run conversion and text extraction